Dallas PPP & EIDL Loan Fraud Attorney

 What Constitutes Loan Fraud?

-Loan fraud occurs when a person or business knowingly makes a false, material statement to a financial institution or federal agency to mislead the lender into providing them a loan.
+Loan fraud occurs when a person or business knowingly makes a false, material statement to a financial institution or federal agency to mislead the lender into providing them with a loan.
 Note that in all criminal prosecutions, the prosecutor needs to prove all the elements of the crime beyond a reasonable doubt, which requires a jury to be convinced that the defendant’s guilt is the only reasonable conclusion.

 Note that a person’s act is knowing, intentional, or willful if they are aware of certain facts or desire a certain result; an innocent mistake will not usually result in criminal liability.
 Additionally, a material statement in a loan application is one that affects the lender’s decision-making process, such as providing false information on payroll figures.